 Guts are put at various tensions.
 Tension is the amount of force with which the strings are pulled during the process of gutting.
 This tension is measured in pounds (lbs).

 Depending on what level player you are, you should get your racquet gutted accordingly.

 - Beginners should get their racquets gutted at 20-23 pounds (lbs)

 - Intermediate should get their racquets gutted at 24-27 pounds (lbs)

-- Advance/Professional players get their racquets gutted from 28 to all the way 34 pounds (lbs)
+- Advance/Professional players get their racquets gutted from 28 to all the way to 34 pounds (lbs)

 There is a very strong reason for this.
-Contrary to what people believe, more the tension equals to LESS power.
+Contrary to what people believe, more the tension means LESSER the power.
 Yes, you read correctly.